petersun1937/cross-platform-chatbot-rag/README.md

    - The frontend will run at [http://localhost:3000](http://localhost:3000).
    -->

+## Potential Use Cases
+- Streamlining FAQs and troubleshooting for customer support.
+- Automating knowledge retrieval for internal teams.
+- Enhancing collaborative workflows with intelligent document processing.
+- Acting as a meeting assistant for document organization and context provision.
+- Extending to incorporate custom-trained language models.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contact
+If you have any questions or suggestions, feel free to reach out to cxs1937@psu.edu.